mateusmarquezini/todo-app/README.md

-This app was to practice the use of React Redux.
+This app was created to practice the use of React Redux.

 This app uses Gestalt as React component - https://pinterest.github.io/gestalt/